List of Organs that help in Digestion of Human Body

 With the help of ‘sphincter muscle’ food from the stomach releases in small amounts into the small intestine.
-Do you know that the largest part of the alimentary canal is small intestine?
-It is the organ of human body where complete digestion of food like carbohydrates, proteins and fats takes place.
+Do you know that the largest part of the alimentary canal is the small intestine?
+It is the organ of the human body where complete digestion of food like carbohydrates, proteins, and fats takes place.
 The small intestine receives the secretions of two glands that is liver and pancreas and helps in the digestion of food.
 Even intestinal juice also helps in the carbohydrate digestion.
-After digestion the molecules of food become small and pass through the small intestine and goes into our blood.
+After digestion, the molecules of food become small and pass through the small intestine and goes into our blood.
 Here, the digested food is also absorbed.

 5. Large Intestine

 The large intestine is a long, thick tube about 2.5 inches in diameter and about 5 feet long.
 It is located just inferior to the stomach and wraps around the superior and lateral border of the small intestine.